-If you use your motorbike in other conditions, please note that: the E-starter allows you to start XC/EXC models again at any time.
-Therefore, turn off the engine if you intend to run your motorcycle in idle or at a standstill for longer periods of time (more than 2 minutes).
+If you use your motorbike in other conditions, please note that: turn off the engine if you intend to run your motorcycle in idle or at a standstill for longer periods of time (more than 2 minutes).

 Avoid letting the clutch slip frequently and for extended periods.
 This would cause the engine oil to heat up, thereby heating up the cooling system.
-You should drive at low speeds (4-stroke style letting the engine pull you) and not at high speeds not by letting the clutch slip (2-stroke style).
+You should drive at low speeds (4-stroke style - letting the engine pull you) and not at high speeds not by letting the clutch slip (2-stroke style).